triciasawyer/Reading-notes-401/class-18.md

 ## AWS API Gateway

 **What are the some benefits of using Amazon API Gateway?**
+Easy API Creation and Management, Scalability and High Availability, and Security and Access Control to name a couple

 **What two API types might you choose from?**
+RESTful APIs and WebSocket APIs

 ## AWS DynamoDB Guide

 **What is DynamoDB?**
+It is a fully managed NoSQL database service provided by Amazon Web Services (AWS).
+It is designed for applications that require fast and predictable performance, seamless scalability, and low administrative overhead

 **Under what circumstances would you recommend DynamoDB over MongoDB?**
+While both are NoSQL databases, they have different features and strength, so I would say if you want a fully managed service without the need to worry about infrastructure provisioning, scaling, and maintenance, DynamoDB is the way to go.
+AWS manages all aspects of DynamoDB, allowing you to focus solely on developing your application.

 ## AWS DynamoDB

 **Explain to a non-technical friend how DynamoDB works.**
+You can think of it as having a giant bookshelf where you want to store and organize your books.
+Each book is unique and has its own title and content.
+Instead of a physical bookshelf, DynamoDB is like a digital bookshelf provided by Amazon.
+In DynamoDB, you can create tables to store your data, just like shelves on the bookshelf.
+Each table can have many items, which are like individual books.
+Each item has its own unique identification number called a primary key.

 ## Dynamoose

 **What is Dynamoose?**
+It is an open-source npm (Node Package Manager) library that provides an easy to use interface for working with Amazon DynamoDB in Node.js applications.
+It serves as an Object Data Modeling (ODM) library, similar to how an Object-Relational Mapping (ORM) library works with relational database.

 **What are some key features of Dynamoose?**
+Dynamoose provides an Object Data Modeling (ODM) approach for working with DynamoDB.
+It allows you to define models that represent tables in DynamoDB.
+It also allows you to define the structure and attributes of your data using a schema.
+You can specify the data types, indexes, validation rules, and relationships between entities, ensuring data consistency and integrity.
+On top of that, Dynamoose simplifies performing CRUD operations on DynamoDB.
+You can use intuitive methods like create, save, find, update, and delete to interact with your data directly.

 ## Reflection